 View more on Flickr

-- Begin or improve on the guitar, fiddle, mandolin, ukulele, banjo or percussion
+• Begin or improve on the guitar, fiddle, mandolin, ukulele, or banjo.

-- Join community sings (rounds, chorus songs, call & response & more)
+• Join community sings (rounds, chorus songs, call & response, and more).

-- Hike nature trails, swim and enjoy other outdoor activities
+• Hike nature trails, swim, and enjoy other outdoor games and activities.

 About Classes and Age Groups